 Project Description.
-The proposed Preliminary Plat (See Attachment G - Proposed Improvements) includes 20 lots for single-family detached homes and additional outlots for open space an future development.
-Individual home lots are typically between 7,000 square feet and 10,000 square feet.
+The revised Preliminary Plat (See Attachment F - Proposed Improvements) includes 43 lots for single-family detached homes and additional outlots for open space and future development.
+Individual home lots range in size from 7,220 square feet to 21,471 square feet.
 All lots meet minimum size requirements, and frontage requirements for the FS-RL zoning district.

-There are five outlots in the proposed subdivision, which total 6.12 acres.
-Outlots A and B, which include 4.01 acres, will function as open space with a conservation easement placed over each outlot.
-On the Final Plat, Outlots A and B will include public utility and surface water flowage easements over each entire outlot, and Outlot B will serve as the location for storm water conveyance, treatment and detention, and include a storm sewer easement over the entire outlot.
-Outlot A also serves as open and natural space for the development with selected trees that are in good condition to be preserved a part of the amenities of this subdivision (See Attachment J - Natural Resource Inventory).
-Outlot A also includes the trail connection to Ada Hayden Park as was agreed upon with the rezoning Master Plan.
+There are three outlots in the proposed subdivision, which total 5.38 acres.
+Outlots A and B, will function as open space with a conservation easement placed over each outlot.
+On the Final Plat, Outlots A and B include public utility and surface water flowage easements over each entire outlot, and Outlot B serves as the location for storm water conveyance, treatment and detention, with a storm sewer easement over the entire outlot.
+Outlot A also serves as open and natural space for the development with selected trees that are in good condition to be preserved a part of the amenities of this subdivision (See Attachment H - Natural Resource Inventory).
+Outlot A also includes the trail connections to Ada Hayden Park as was agreed upon with the rezoning Master Plan.